Can your Period Trigger IBS?

 Magnesium

-Magnesium can be especially helpful for those who struggle with body pain.
-It can also help with relaxation and PMS
+Magnesium26 can be especially helpful for those who struggle with body pain.
+It can also help with relaxation and PMS27

 But if you tend to have diarrhea, choose magnesium glycinate or malate because they are less likely to cause loose stools.